The Quest For Curling At Penn State

 “It’s one of those things where you prepare for 500, but we were hoping even for just 50 people to show up,” Brida said.
 “Someone came up to me and said, ‘Have you seen the line?’
 And it was way out the door.”

 In the moment, curling at Penn State seemed like something that could be sustainable.
 Hundreds showed up to its opening event.
-There’s also always new students to come into the picture who might have an interest as well as the locals who could become attached to the sport.
+Alongside the locals who could become attached to the sport, there’s also an never-ending influx of students each year who might be willing to give it a try.

 Yet, as difficult as it was to get a project like this off the ground, it turned out to be more difficult to keep it going.